sfalkner/SpySMAC/README.md

 #SpySMAC
-SpySMAC is an algorithm configuration tool based on SMAC for SAT solvers
+SpySMAC is an algorithm configuration and analysing tool based on SMAC for SAT solvers and was developed by the [ML4AAD](http://www.ml4aad.org) group in Freiburg.

 #LICENSE
   It is distributed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 See COPYING for